techidaily/site-win11-tips/source/_posts/8-fixes-for-no-server-found-on-apex-legends-tips-and-tricks-(156-chars.md

 ## 9\.
 Switch to Google's DNS Server

  The next solution on the list is to switch to the Google DNS server.
-As it turns out, if your current[DNS server](https://www.makeuseof.com/tag/what-is-dns-server/) is unstable, you will most likely face the issue.
+As it turns out, if your current [DNS server](https://www.makeuseof.com/tag/what-is-dns-server/) is unstable, you will most likely face the issue.

  While there are a lot of public DNS servers you can use, Google's servers are easy to remember and have good performance.
 So, here's how to connect to the Google DNS server.